 Review columns offer critical commentary on movies, restaurants, books, plays and music.
 Like niche columnists, reviewers must prove they possess in-depth knowledge of (or experience in) their subject.
 It takes more than a passion for food to make a good restaurant critic, who must back his reviews with extensive knowledge of culinary arts and restaurant management—just for starters.

-Personal columns run in the lifestyle section, or occasionally sneak into the metro pages.
+Personal columns run in the lifestyle section or occasionally sneak into the metro pages.
 Anything from quirky human relationships to local pollution issues is grist for the personal columnist's mill.
 These columns rely heavily on the unique voice and adventures of the writer.
-(See "Ever So Humble" for more on writing a personal column.)

 When choosing your own topics for any type of column, aim for universal appeal but anchor your wisdom with precise detail.
 I've learned that I can't please everyone, of course, but while I'm proofreading my columns, I always ask myself: Is this information helpful or useful?
 Is this something my readers can relate to?